sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 Query Result

 {
+  "rows": [],
-  "rows": []
+  "docs": []
 }
 ```

 - The prefix query doesn't work as expected here because of how the prefix matching works in Fireproof.
 The `prefix` option is designed to work primarily with array keys or with specialized indexing.
-It's particularly useful with array indices (as shown in the documentation with year/month/day grouping).
+It's particularly useful with array indices (as shown in [the documentation](https://use-fireproof.com/docs/guides/custom_queries#prefix-queries) with year/month/day grouping).
-- For simple string prefix matching on a single field, you would typically use a custom map function that implements the prefix logic or use the `range` option with start and end points that cover your prefix range.
+- For simple string prefix matching on a single field, you would typically use a custom map function (see next section) that implements the prefix logic or use the `range` option with start and end points that cover your prefix range.

 TODO remove reference to `startkey` from the documentation, use `range` instead.

-- The documentation mentions `startkey` for pagination, but this may be a feature that's planned or implemented differently than described.
-In the current implementation, pagination can be achieved using:
+- In the version of Fireproof used for this tuorial, pagination can be achieved using:
   1. The `limit` option to control how many results are returned
   2. Tracking the last key seen in a result set
   3. Using `range` to start from after the last seen key in subsequent queries

   For example: `{ range: [lastSeenKey, undefined], limit: 10 }`

 TODO document how Infinity and NaN can be used as range endpoints to query all documents.

 The default sort order when no `descending` option is specified is ascending (alphabetical/numerical order).

 Alright!
 So far, we have only experimented with the case where the first argument to `db.query()` is a simple string value.
 Let's switch to the case where the first argument is a function.